1925:

 The Color of Money, the 9th feature film released through Disney's Touchstone

-Pictures, is released.
+Pictures, hits theaters.
 Starring Paul Newman, Tom Cruise, and Mary Elizabeth Mastrantonio, it tells the

-continuing story of Edward "Fast Eddie" Felson from the 1961 film The Hustler (also starring Newman).
+continuing story of Edward "Fast Eddie" Felson from the 1961 film The Hustler (which starred Newman).

 Disney Legend Jack Wagner born